-- g the player taking the challenge may play the ball and is permitted to raise it to any height - h after the attacker has played the ball the defending goalkeeper may move and other players from both teams may leave the 11-metres area - I after the attacker has played the ball open play resumes. - 13.4 For an offence during the taking of a challenge: - a the challenge is taken before the whistle is blown: the challenge is taken again - b for any other offence by the player taking the challenge: a free hit is awarded to the defence - c for any offence by the goalkeeper defending the challenge including approaching within 4 metres from the ball before the challenge has started: the challenge is taken again.
+- g the player taking the challenge may play the ball and is permitted to raise it to any height - h after the attacker has played the ball the defending goalkeeper may move and other players from both teams may leave the 11 metres area - i after the attacker has played the ball open play resumes.

+13.4 For an offence during the taking of a challenge:

+- a the challenge is taken before the whistle is blown: the challenge is taken again - b for any other offence by the player taking the challenge: a free hit is awarded to the defence - c for any unintentional offence by the defending goalkeeper against the player taking the challenge including approaching within 4 metres from the ball before the challenge has started: the challenge is taken again.